zscaler/terraform-provider-zpa/docs/resources/zpa_application_segment.md

 * `udp_port_ranges` - (Required) UDP port ranges used to access the app.

 -> **NOTE:**  TCP and UDP ports can also be defined using the following model:
+-> **NOTE:** When removing TCP and/or UDP ports, parameter must be defined but set as empty due to current API behavior.

 * `tcp_port_range` - (Required) TCP port ranges used to access the app.
   * `from:`